-Without prejudice to the existing definitions of "public" in national law, when used in a prudential context "public" implies an element of protection for natural or legal persons against entrusting funds to unsupervised entities whose financial soundness is not established.
-Specific groups that are deemed not to need such protection may hence be exempted from the term "public".
-For example, people who have a (personal) relationship with the company to whom they entrust their money and are thus able to assess its financial soundness, or professional market participants with sufficient expertise and funds to conduct their own counterparty research.
+Without prejudice to the existing definitions of "public" in national law, when used in a prudential context "public" implies an element of protection for natural or legal persons entrusting funds to unsupervised entities whose financial soundness is not established.
+Specific groups that are deemed not to need such protection may hence be exempted from the "public".
+For example, people who have a (personal) relationship with the company to whom they entrust their money and are thus able to assess its financial soundness, or professional market parties with sufficient expertise and funds to conduct their own counterparty research.

-9 Judgment of the Court of Justice of 11 February 1999, Romanelli, C-366/97, ECLI:EU:C:1999:71, paragraph 17.
+Ourt of Justice of the European Union, 11 February 1999, Case C-366/97.

-10 Directive 2014/49/EU of the European Parliament and of the Council of 16 April 2014 on deposit guarantee schemes (OJ L 173, 12.6.2014, p.
-149).
+Directive 2014/49/EU of the European Parliament and of the Council of 16 April 2014 on deposit guarantee schemes, as implemented into national law.